mnazeri/GRL/README.md

-# Raw data for Journal of Hydrology
+# Raw data for JAMES